hhandika/segul/README.md

 ## Quick Start

-The instruction below assumes familiarity with command line application and only highlight some common features that users may need for alignment manipulation and generating sequence statistics tasks.
-We provide more detailed instruction in the [documentation](https://github.com/hhandika/segul/wiki).
+The quick start instructions assume familiarity with command-line applications and highlight some common features for alignment manipulation and summary statistic generation.
+We provide more detailed instructions in the [documentation](https://github.com/hhandika/segul/wiki).

 ### Installation

 We offer multiple options to install `segul`.
-The easiest and quickest way is using the pre-compiled binary.
-You won't have to worry about having the Rust compiler tool-chain installed in your system.
+The simplest way is using the pre-compiled binary.
+You won't have to worry about having the Rust compiler tool chain installed in your system.
 If you are already using applications written in Rust, or if none of the available compiled binaries work for your system, we recommend installing `segul` using the Rust Package Manager.

 #### Using pre-compiled binary